-Martial Arts are very helpful to those living with Autism if managed well and under correct program.
-Our program provides the opportunities to develop motor skills, concentration, and confidence.
+Martial Arts are very helpful to those living with Autism if managed well and under the correct program.
+Our program provides the opportunities to develop motor skills, concentration, and confidence associated with the cognative symptom.
 In addition, the training room setting with other students provides a means to practice socialization skills.
 All of these are important to helping to learn to cope with the symptoms of autism.

-.Martial Arts provides exercise focusing on body movement, which allows the autistic to become more aware of themselves.
-The routine that classes are run under, provide a level of comfort to those living with autism while still introducing them to variability and accepting slow changes.
+.Martial Arts provides exercise focusing on body movement, which allows the autistic student to become more aware of themselves.
+The routine that classes are providing bring a level of comfort to those living with autism while still introducing them to variability and accepting slow changes.
 Repetition, which is one of the cornerstones to how we train at this center, builds a level of assurance.

-This center provides private, semi private and group lessons to accommodate the diagnose and needs of the child.
+This center provides private, semi private and group lessons to accommodate the diagnose and needs of the individual.

-My experience in this area comes from my last 20 years interacting with children diagnosed with autistic behaviors enrolled in my center.
-I have a relative who is on the autism spectrum and I have been his home care provider for the last 10 years.
+My experience in this area comes from my last 30 years interacting with individuals diagnosed with autistic behaviors enrolled at my center.
+I have a relative who is on the autism spectrum and I have been his home care provider for the last 20 years.

-Another key to success with autism is understanding that every person has uniqueness to themselves and the martial arts program at this center is unique to their needs.
+Another key to success with autism is understanding that every person has uniqueness to themselves and the martial arts program at this center is unique and conforms to their needs not they need to conform to a rigid antiquated method.
 The system does not have to be modified and is taught to all in the same format.
-The exciting part of this strategy is watching the participant acclimate to the training and through their own desire and effort succeed with their goals
+The exciting part of this strategy is watching the participant acclimate and become assimilated to the training and through their own desire and effort succeed with completing their personal goals